 Film: Off The Black (d., James Ponsoldt), Power (d., Sidney Lumet), Without a Trace (d., Stanley Jaffe), First Born (d., Michael Apted), and Prisoner Without a Name, Cell Without a Number (d., Linda Yellin) for NBC.

 Television: Guest star on many network programs including Blue Bloods, Six Degrees, The Black Donnellys, The Sopranos, Mad About You, Renegade, Public Morals, Law and Order, Law and Order CI, Law and Order SVU, and the mini-series The Kennedys of Massachusetts (d., Lamont Johnson).

-Please contact me for more information about reserving space in the next available class.
+Please contact me for more information about payment and reserving space in the next available class.

-Private Coaching is available at the rate of $65 per hour.
+Private Coaching is also available at the rate of $65 per hour.

 What people are saying

 “Joe, you are a wonderful actor.
 I’m always happy to have you working here.”